Keto Strawberry Muffins

 Are you looking for the perfect refreshing summery treat?
 These Keto Strawberry Muffins are soft, delicious, and super easy to make.
-Each bite is filled with the perfect amount of fresh strawberries.
-They are gluten-free, grain-free, nut-free, low-carb, and dairy-free.
+Each bite is filled with the perfect amount of fresh strawberries with just 3.6 g net carbs each.

-With only eight ingredients, you can make these muffins frequently, and they won’t break the bank.
-They are incredibly easy as well.
+With only eight ingredients, you can make these low carb strawberry muffins frequently, and they won’t break the bank.
+They are incredibly easy which is a great thing!
+And they are gluten-free, grain-free, nut-free, low-carb, and dairy-free.

 - Baking Powder – Always check the date if you don’t use it very often.

-- Vanilla - Lemon extract is a nice sub or addition to the vanilla in this keto strawberry muffins recipe.
+- Vanilla Extract – Lemon extract is a nice sub or addition to the vanilla in this keto strawberry muffins recipe.

 - Eggs – Yes, you need 5 whole large eggs.
 Coconut flour is very dry and the extra eggs help with that.